Nørdre Svarthaugen

-Nørdre Svarthaugen or Nordre Svarthaugen is a mountain in Skjåk Municipality in Innlandet county, Norway.
+Nørdre Svarthaugen is a mountain in Skjåk Municipality in Innlandet county, Norway.
 The 1762 m tall mountain is located in the Tafjordfjella mountains and inside the Reinheimen National Park, about 19 km northwest of the village of Bismo.
 The mountain is surrounded by several other notable mountains including Løyfthøene and Buakollen to the northeast, Skarvedalseggen to the north, and Stamåhjulet to the northwest.